 Use case splits: Device is probing specific SSID, or Broadcast SSID

-During this scanning, the infrastructure monitors the signal levels received from the smartphone at multiple APs and bands on those APs, determines which AP and band will provide the best service, and steers the client to that AP.
+During this scanning, (assuming the infrastructure has multiple APs, which includes a single AP device that is multi-band) the infrastructure monitors the signal levels received from the smartphone at multiple APs and bands on those APs, determines which AP and band will provide the best service, and steers the client to that AP.
 This saves the client power by directing its scans to shorten its scan and AP selection procedure and avoiding requiring it to scan all supported channels and bands, and also saves the infrastructure from needing to steer the client after attachment which saves time, connection disruption and bandwidth for management frames.

 Post-association access control (Parental controls, etc.)